raviolli77/machineLearning_breastCancer_Python/notebooks/random_forest.md

 ```

 # Load Data
-For this section, I'll load the data into a **Pandas** dataframe using `urlopen` from the `urllib.request` module.
+For this section, I'll load the data into a `Pandas` dataframe using `urlopen` from the `urllib.request` module.

-Instead of downloading a **csv**, I started implementing this method(Inspired by this [Python Tutorials](https://github.com/JasonFreeberg/PythonTutorials)) where I grab the data straight from the [UCI Machine Learning Database](https://archive.ics.uci.edu/ml/datasets.html) using an http request.
+Instead of downloading a `csv`, I started implementing this method (inspired by this [Python Tutorials](https://github.com/JasonFreeberg/PythonTutorials)) where I grab the data straight from the [UCI Machine Learning Database](https://archive.ics.uci.edu/ml/datasets.html) using an http request.

-**NOTE**: Original Data set can also be found [here](https://archive.ics.uci.edu/ml/machine-learning-databases/breast-cancer-wisconsin/wdbc.data)

 ```python